sButtons/sbuttons/README.md

 Simple buttons you can use easily for your next project.

+# COMING SOON - Hacktoberfest

+[Hacktoberfest](https://hacktoberfest.digitalocean.com/) is starting soon, and this repository will help people who don't know where to start contributing.
+We will be adding a Hacktoberfest label to help contributors find the simple issues they can contribute to.
+If you have any ideas for new issues or ways to help contributors participate in Hacktoberfest, please add them [here](https://github.com/shahednasser/sbuttons/issues/161).

 # Usage
 You can download the CSS file [here](https://github.com/shahednasser/sbuttons/blob/master/dist/sbuttons.min.css) and then add it to your html file inbetween the `<head>` tags: